Brian Nord: Career

 After getting his doctorate, Nord won a National Science Foundation (NSF) Alliance for Graduate Education and the Professoriate (AGEP) Fellowship, and remained at the University of Michigan to continue his research.
 In 2012, Nord became a postdoctoral associate at Fermilab, and joined the faculty of the University of Chicago in 2017.

 Nord is part of Fermilab's Machine Intelligence Group, which works to apply Artificial Intelligence to a diverse set of problems in high energy physics, astrophysics, and cosmology.

 Nord's research focuses on a number of areas in cosmology: he studies novel methods for detecting gravitational lenses, as well as cosmological survey simulation and design.
 Nord's work has been written about extensively in such outlets as The Atlantic, Science, symmetry, and others.

 Public engagement

-In June of 2020, in the wake of the murder of George Floyd, Nord organized a global "Strike for Black Lives" along with Chanda Prescod-Weinstein and the Particles for Justice Group.
+In June 2020, in the wake of the murder of George Floyd, Nord organized a global "Strike for Black Lives" along with Chanda Prescod-Weinstein and the Particles for Justice Group.
 Nord authored a letter on the Particles for Justice page titled "How Long Should We Wait?"
-On June 10th, the day of the strike, over 4,500 academics pledged participation in the strike.
+On June 10, the day of the strike, over 4,500 academics pledged participation in the strike.
 Additionally, numerous organizations including Nature, the American Physical Society, the American Association for the Advancement of Science, and the American Institute of Physics supported and/or participated in the strike.